SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 )
 ```

-To use the new environment with the test and training scripts in SofaGym, the environment id must be added to the envs dicts in the respective files.
+To use the new environment with the test and training scripts in SofaGym, the environment `id` must be added to the environments' dictionaries in the respective files.

 In [`test_env.py`](https://github.com/SofaDefrost/SofaGym/blob/main/test_env.py):
 ```python